Now Indexed in the Research Papers in Economics (RePEC) database. Search issue articles here.

 The Review of Radical Political Economics (RRPE) promotes critical inquiry into all areas of economic, social, and political reality.
-As the journal of the Union for Radical Political Economics, RRPE publishes innovative research in political economy broadly defined including, but not confined to, Marxian economies, post-Keynesian economics, Sraffian economics, feminist economics, and radical institutional economics.
+As the journal of the Union for Radical Political Economics, RRPE publishes innovative research in political economy broadly defined including, but not confined to, Marxian economics, post-Keynesian economics, Sraffian economics, feminist economics, and radical institutional economics.
 We are actively seeking submissions concerned with policy, history of thought, and economics and the environment as they relate to radical political economy.
 RRPE reflects an interdisciplinary approach to the study, development, and application of radical political economic analysis to social problems.

-|Enid Arvidson||University of Texas at Arlington|
+|Enid Arvidson||University of Texas at Arlington, USA|

-|Fletcher Baragar||University of Manitoba, Winnipeg, Canada|
+|Fletcher Baragar||University of Manitoba, Canada|

-|Brigitte Bechtold||Central Michigan University|
+|Brigitte Bechtold||Central Michigan University, USA|

-|Don Goldstein||Allegheny College|
+|Don Goldstein||Allegheny College, USA|

 |Davide Gualerzi||University of Padua, Italy|

-|Michael Keaney||Helsinki Metropolia University of Applied Sciences|
+|Michael Keaney||Helsinki Metropolia University of Applied Sciences, Finland|

-|Marlene Kim||University of Massachusetts-Boston|
+|Marlene Kim||University of Massachusetts-Boston, USA|

-|Gary Mongiovi||Saint John's University|
+|Gary Mongiovi||Saint John's University, USA|

-|Shaianne Osterreich||Ithaca College|
+|Shaianne Osterreich||Ithaca College, USA|